-At last count, more than 100,000 students have enrolled in classes at the college in the past 40 years.
-Mendocino College's average enrollment at about 6,000 students a year, including the Ukiah campus, the

-Lake Center, the North County Center and distance education.
+At last count, more than 100,000 students have enrolled in classes at the college in the past 41 years.
+Mendocino College's average enrollment at about 6,000 students a year, including the Ukiah campus, the Lake Center, the North County Center and distance education.
 This allows the institution to offer individual attention to students in the classroom and on campus.
 Increasingly, the District's student population relies on some type of financial aid (about 60%); this student population is also evenly distributed across all age groups.

 2012 was the first year that Mendocino College reached the 25% mark in terms of serving Hispanic students.
-The College is actively working to sustain this percentage and obtain the designation of Hispanic Serving Institution in 2013.
+Since 2012, the College has actively worked to sustain its level of service to this community and was officially designated a Hispanic Serving Institution in Spring 2014.

-In 2004, the College developed a highly successful nursing program, and continues to develop high-demand Career and Technical Education degrees and certificates.
+In 2004, the College developed a highly successful nursing program, and continues to develop highdemand Career and Technical Education degrees and certificates.
 Most recently, the college has developed a Sustainable Technologies program, which has been well-received by students and the community.
-Additionally, the College has developed 13 degrees for transfer and intends to develop four more for a total of 17 AA-T / AS-T degrees.
+Additionally, the College has developed a total of 18 Associate Degrees for transfer.
 The College is proud to be able to offer this breadth of degrees and certificates to the small, rural community in which it is situated.